gradvohl/YAPTT/passingParameters/README.md

 # Passing parameters to threads

 Passing parameters to threads in PThreads API is tricky compared to passing parameters to regular functions.
 As the reader may be aware, functions receive parameters passed by value in the C programming language.
-However, the programmer can specify that a function receives an address (stored in a pointer) as argument to mimic passage by reference.
+However, the programmer can specify that a function receives an address (stored in a pointer) as an argument to mimic passage by reference.

 As mentioned in the section [Thread Signature](../introduction/README.md#Thread-Signature), a thread receives a single ``void *`` parameter and returns a ``void *`` type.
 Besides, it is important to remember that ``void *`` means a "pointer to anything".
 Therefore, we can encapsulate any data set into a structure and pass (or receive) the address of that structure to (or from) a thread.